kbogas/medknow/README.md

 Currently, the main features of this project are(some under work):
 * Different kind of input sources: free text, already extracted relations, concepts etc.
 * A variety of knowledge extractors working in a pipeline: **SemRep**, **MetaMap**, **Reverb**
-* Multiple persistency options: saving enriched documents to file, entities and relations to .csv, utilizing **Neo4j**
+* Multiple persistency options: saving enriched documents to file, entities and relations to .csv, utilizing **Neo4j**.
+Also, using **Mongodb** for sentence fetching.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.